magao-x/handbook/software/agents.rst

 ----------------------------------------
 It is incredibly easy to "change all the things", or "fix all the bugs", with AI.
 AI agents are always willing to work, and often ask to go further if they recognize more problems.
 Try to avoid this.
 We consider it good engineering practice to make small focused changes and test them, and slowly expand.
-This is why it is crucial to follow the development guidelines and our git-branch-PR workflow so that we can maintain some semblance of traceability and recoverability.
+This is why it is crucial to follow the :doc:`development guidelines<hacking>` and our git-branch-PR workflow so that we can maintain some semblance of traceability and recoverability.